 The Varaždin Jewish Community dates back to when first Jews arrived from Hungary.
 In 1900 there were about Jews in Varaždin.
-The new synagogue was completed in 1861 in Street.
-Varaždin Jews advanced in all fields of economic, social and life.
+The new synagogue wa completed in 1861 in Street.
+Varaždin Jews advanced in all fields of economic social and life.
 The most influential Jewish family was the family.
-Mass arrests started on 12th July .
-Most of the Jews perished in .
-After the WW2 the Jewish community ceased to function in Varaždin.
+Mas arrests started on 12th July Most of the Jews perished in After he WW2 the Jewish community ceased to function in Varaždin.